reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``[]``

-   A list of job scheduler options that will be passed to the generated job script for gaining access to that logical partition
+   A list of job scheduler options that will be passed to the generated job script for gaining access to that logical partition.

 .. js:attribute:: .systems[].partitions[].environs